apache/nuttx/configs/kwikstik-k40/README.txt

   If you are not using CONFIG_KINETIS_BUILDROOT, then you may also have to modify the PATH in the setenv.h file if your make cannot find the tools.

-  NOTE: the CodeSourcery (for Windows), devkitARM, and Raisonance toolchains are Windows native toolchains.
+  NOTE: the CodeSourcery (for Windows) and devkitARM toolchains are Windows native toolchains.
 The CodeSourcey (for Linux) and NuttX buildroot toolchains are Cygwin and/or Linux native toolchains.
 There are several limitations to using a Windows based toolchain in a Cygwin environment.
 The three biggest are: